 One holiday down and one to go.
-It’s amazing how much these holidays are anticipated (or dreaded!) and then just like that, they are gone.
+It’s amazing how much these holidays are anticipated (or dreaded!) and then just like that they’re gone.
 I spent a wonderful day hanging out with my family.
 I love that we all got up around the same time and basically just ate all day.
 Things needed to be tasted, and I was always on hand to help out in that department.

 I also finished up with The Monstrumologist, by Rick Yancey.
 This was definitely a horror story, and the monsters were probably the least scary thing about the book.
 The relationship between Will Henry and Dr. Warthrop is fascinating and the prospect of seeing it further unfold will probably lead me to the next book, The Curse of the Wendigo, sooner rather than later.

 I have seriously neglected my non-fiction reading this year.
-I don’t even think that a third of my reading this year falls into the non-fiction category, and I miss it!
-It has been an extremely busy year, and with the time that I could spend reading, I chose fiction as my vehicle of escape, but over the week I put a serious dent in Crossing the Heart of Africa: An Odyssey of Love and Adventure, by Julian Smith and Keep the Change: A Clueless Tipper’s Quest to Become the Guru of the Gratuity, by Steve Dublanica.
+Not even a third of my reading this year falls into the non-fiction category and I miss it!
+It has been an extremely busy year, and with the time that I could spend reading I chose fiction as my vehicle of escape.
+To remedy this I put a serious dent in Crossing the Heart of Africa: An Odyssey of Love and Adventure by Julian Smith and Keep the Change: A Clueless Tipper’s Quest to Become the Guru of the Gratuity by Steve Dublanica.
 So far I am loving Crossing the Heart of Africa.
-It’s got the right blend of history and information about the countries Smith is exploring in Africa, without being completely overwhelming.
-I am so far a bit disappointed in Keep the Change.
-While it bills itself as an exploration of tipping and its origins and evolution, it reads more like why you should tip and the horrible things service workers will do if you don’t.
+It’s got the right blend of history and information about the countries Smith is exploring in Africa without being completely overwhelming.
+I’ve been disappointed in Keep the Change.
+While it bills itself as an exploration of tipping and its origins and evolution it reads more like why you should tip and the horrible things service workers will do if you don’t.
 As a former waiter, etc, Dublanica’s bias is showing big time.